ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Turkle, Sherry. *Life on the Screen: Identity in the Age of the Internet*.
 New York: Simon & Schuster, 1995.
 Print.

+Varley, John.
+"Overdrawn at the Memory Bank." *The John Varley Reader* (1978): 24-52.

 Vinge, Vernor. *True names and the opening of the cyberspace frontier*.
 Ed.
 James Frenkel.
 Macmillan, 2001. <http://www.scotswolf.com/truenames.pdf>

 Walker, Matthew. *CEH, Certified Ethical Hacker: Exam Guide : All-in-one*.
 New York: McGraw-Hill, 2012.
 Print.